imsjp/poe-tools/content/docs/builds/index.md

 Visit the [Path of Exile Forums](https://www.pathofexile.com/forum) and scroll down to the 'CLASSES/BUILDS' section to view discussions about the seven different classes in the game.
 Six of the seven classes break down into 3 separate, more specific ['ascendancies'](https://www.pathofexile.com/ascendancy/classes) which each carry their own powerful unique skills and buffs.

-For safe starting builds, look for titles that include phrases such as: "League Starter" and "All content".
-These words signal that the class guide will be viable for new players to follow in order to clear (most of) what the game offers.
+For beginner-friendly starting builds, look for titles that include phrases such as: "League Starter" and "All content".
+These words signal that the class guide was created with new players in mind.

 It is also important to pay attention to the "[x.xx]" prefix on builds which denotes the version of Path of Exile the build was created for.